The 35+ Best Marketing Email Newsletters: A Mega List of Examples

 This newsletter shares insights about how to successfully use different growth strategies.
 It bases the content on input directly from Y Combinator company founders, so you definitely want to put this on your radar if you are looking for growth or acquisition strategy advice.

-Marketing Newsletters by Individuals
+Best Marketing Newsletters by Individuals

 Ann Handley is a powerful name in the copywriting world.
 For reference, she’s the bestselling author of Everybody Writes and Content Rules.
 This newsletter is delivered every 2 weeks and includes “new writing tips, useful marketing ideas, fresh thoughts, and some high-spirited shenanigans.”
 It’s one of my favorites!